 To deepen the connection between the youth participants and the Laureate, day two of the conference starts with the Ceremony of Inspiration.
 PeaceJam ﬁrmly believes that it is important for people to take care of themselves and have ways to ﬁnd comfort when times get rough, whether through involvement in a religion, spending time with family and friends, playing sports, or listening to music.
-At the Ceremony of Inspiration, the Nobel Laureate shares what it is that inspires him or her on a daily basis.
+At the Ceremony of Inspiration, the Nobel Laureate shares what it is that inspires them on a daily basis.
 Afterward, students are invited to come to the stage and share their own sources of inspiration.
 These sources can be as seemingly minor as an anecdote a participant’s grandmother once shared with her, but they all serve to remind the audience that small details kindle the ﬁres of inspiration for each individual, whether a Nobel Laureate or high school student.

 But all this inspiration would go nowhere without a plan for action.
 That’s why on Sunday afternoon, students share the stage once more with the guest of honor and make a pledge to create positive change.
 Each of the student groups that attend the conference, representing different schools or community groups within their region, creates a PeacePlan to address a problem they see in their communities.
 The deﬁnition of community is up to the group, as is the deﬁnition of positive change.
 Their projects range from planting and maintaining a community garden to addressing fair vs. free trade legislation in their state.
 In front of 300 of their peers and the Nobel Laureate, groups share the impact that they hope to make with their projects and their plans for implementation.
 To have the Nobel Laureate bear witness to their project presentation empowers and validates each young person’s vision for a better world.
 At the same time, with each passing year, PeaceJam has seen deepening levels of sophistication in the issues students are choosing to address.